Have you ever wondered which lenses for wedding photographers are best?

 The 24-70mm f/2.8 offers the focal length versatility needed when you are photographing on the go, which is what wedding photographers require for most of the day.
 You can use this lens to capture wider location scenes, candid photos of people, guests arriving, people milling and chatting while waiting for the ceremony to start or during the wedding breakfast, some decorations and details, the first dance, and the leaving photos, to cite just a few.

-The 24-70mm lens sees a whole lot of action on the wedding day, and is definitely my other workhorse for capturing people, wider shots, and behind-the-scenes images.
+The 24-70mm lens sees a whole lot of action on the wedding day and is definitely my other workhorse for capturing people, wider shots, and behind-the-scenes images.

 Many photographers use a much wider lens for location photographs, such as a 14-24mm f/2.8.
-But while I would love to add this lens to my arsenal, this is not an absolute necessity.
-With the 24-70mm, you can photograph location scenes wide enough.
+But while I would love to add this lens to my arsenal, it’s not an absolute necessity.
+With the 24-70mm lens, you can photograph location scenes wide enough.
 And should you need to capture a wider scene, you could photograph a few images and stitch them together in Photoshop as a panorama.
 This is easy enough to do by making sure the exposure setting for the series of shots is the same, standing on a fixed point, then capturing a set of images while adjusting your composition slightly.

 You can do the same for a photograph of all the guests, too.
 In fact, the two times mentioned above are the only times I need an ultra-wide lens for a wedding, so I cannot yet justify adding it to my list of must-haves.